JoshOrndorff/recipes/text/3-entrees/testing/mock.md

 }
 ```

-It is possible to placed signed transactions as parameters in runtime methods that require the
+It is possible to place signed transactions as parameters in runtime methods that require the
 `origin` input.
 See the
 [full code in the kitchen](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/hello-substrate),
 but this looks like